ramonaharrison/ar-workshop/slides.md

 - The **center pose**: the physical center point of the user's head, inside the skull directly behind the nose.
 - The **face mesh**: the hundreds of vertices that make up the face,  defined relative to the center pose.
-- The **face regions**: three distinct poses on the user's face (left forehead, right forehead, nose tip)
+- The **face regions**: three distinct poses on the user's face (left forehead, right forehead, nose tip).

 ---

 # Augmented Faces

-These elements are used by AugmentedFace APIs as feature points to align 3D assets to the face.
+These elements are used by Augmented Faces APIs as regions to align 3D assets to the face.

 ---

 # Extend the ArFragment

-Create a new class, `FaceArFragment.kt`.
+Create a new class, `FaceArFragment`.
 Override `getSessionConfiguration` to enable augmented face mode.

 ```kotlin
 class FaceArFragment : ArFragment() {